purpasmart96/pmd_test/readme.md

 # PMD Engine Coded in C #
-This is simply a PMD clone engine coded in C.
+This is simply a PMD clone engine coded in C. Working on a Linux port.

 ## Dependencies ##
 This project requires CMake to be built.
 Also, requires the following libraries to be installed: